 They contact you on holiday when you said you wouldn't be available

 Clients can sometimes panic if we disappear.
 Don't get me wrong.
-It's flattering.
-It means we add value.
-We're needed.
+It's flattering, and it means we add value.

 But if you're not a full-time member of staff or retained on a 24-hour, seven-days-a-week contract, then why the sudden neediness?
 Ok, it's understandable if you're a web developer who looks after their hosting, but still – we all need a break.

 Switch the phone off, turn your out-of-office on, make it fundamentally clear that you will not be available during your holiday.
 You don't need to defend yourself.
 There's no need to feel guilty.
 We all deserve to getaway.

 If you're still concerned that your clients will panic, ask a freelancer friend to be available to deal with any emergencies.
 Otherwise, reserve holidays for the quieter periods, like July and August, and Christmas.